Research: Sudden Infant Death Syndrome

 Dangers of Covers Over the Infant's Head

 In June 2008, a team of researchers from New Zealand reported that covering the head (e.g., with blankets) might play a role in SIDS deaths.
-After reviewing SIDS cases in New Zealand and Germany, the researchers found that in 15.6% of New Zealand SIDS cases and 28.1% of German SIDS cases, the infants' heads were covered and sweaty before they died.
+After reviewing SIDS cases in New Zealand and Germany, the researchers found that in 15.6 percent of New Zealand SIDS cases and 28.1 percent of German SIDS cases, the infants' heads were covered and sweaty before they died.
 This occurs more often in older infants than younger babies, corresponding to the infant's growing ability to move in the crib.

 Bacterial Infections and SIDS

 In May 2008, British researchers announced a possible connection between Staphylococcus aureus and Escherichia coli (E. coli) infections and SIDS.
 In this study, samples of bacteria were taken from 470 infants who had died before their first birthday and examined.
 Of the group, researchers discovered higher levels of bacteria present in babies whose deaths were unexplained and attributed to SIDS than in those whose deaths were attributed to causes that could be explained.

 It was noted that around 8 to 10 weeks of age, a common age for SIDS occurrences, babies normally start to lose the antibodies they were born with, which were obtained through the placenta.
 Because infants in the study had not yet built up enough of their own antibodies, they might not have been able to fight off infection.
 It is important to note, however, that this connection is still considered a preliminary finding that needs further research.
 There is not enough evidence to say that bacterial infections can cause SIDS.

 In 2007, a connection between newborn hearing and SIDS was reported.
 In this study, newborn hearing test results of 31 infants who had died of SIDS were evaluated and it was determined that each baby had an abnormality in the right inner ear.